 In 2016 alone, there were over 23,000 fatalities or reported injuries from car accidents in Orange County.
-If you have been involved in a car accident and injured, or you have unfortunately lost a loved one in a car accident that someone else caused, the team at Timothy J. Ryan and Associates is available to help you get the financial compensation that you deserve for your suffering.
+If you have been involved in a car accident and injured, or you have unfortunately lost a loved one in a car accident that someone else caused, an Irvine personal injury lawyer is available to help you get the financial compensation that you deserve for your suffering.
 Before you begin to deal directly with insurance companies, or if you are unsure of your options, contact us now to speak with a personal injury attorney in Irvine who will be able to help you understand your rights and the best possible paths forward from this situation.

 If the car accident that you or your loved one was involved in was caused by another driver's actions, recklessness, or negligence, then you may be entitled to additional damages in a personal injury lawsuit, if not through a direct settlement agreement with the driver's insurance company.
 This amount will go beyond your property damage and medical expenses and will seek to recover money for issues that are not immediately addressed during negotiations with an insurance company.